MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ### Use Python with Qiskit or Cirq, or Azure Quantum optimization solvers

-You can use the `azure-quantum` Python package to submit and run Qiskit or Cirq jobs, or submit [quantum quantum-inspired optimization](xref:microsoft.quantum.optimization.concepts.overview.introduction) jobs to the Azure Quantum optimization solvers.
+You can use the `azure-quantum` Python package to submit and run Qiskit or Cirq jobs, or submit [quantum-inspired optimization](xref:microsoft.quantum.optimization.concepts.overview.introduction) jobs to the Azure Quantum optimization solvers.

 To install the `azure-quantum` Python package